vbaconnet-ledger/developer-portal/_docs/CI/43_live_common.md

 ```

 This function must return the optimistic operation, patched with the `hash` generally provided by the network.
-Once the operation is synced from MyCoin API, the AccountBridge will remove this optimistic operation from the `pendingOperations`.
+Once the operation is synced from <i>MyCoin</i> API, the AccountBridge will remove this optimistic operation from the `pendingOperations`.

 <!--  -->
 {% include alert.html style="success" text="When there are some pending operations, synchronization will occur every minutes." %}